Homotherium: Description

+Digital endocast of the cranial cavity of Homotherium sp.
+(AMNH FM 95297 = FMNH PM 58891).

 In comparison to its likely ancestor Amphimachairodus, the upper incisors display stronger serration, are larger and more arched, the upper second premolar (P2) is always absent, and the upper and lower third premolars (P3 and p3) are smaller, and the morphology of the upper fourth premolar (P4) displays differences.
-The Pliocene-Early Pleistocene North American H. ischyrus differs from the Eurasian H. latidens in having better developed upper and lower third premolars bearing three cuspids/cusps, with their mandibular rami (the upper posterior part of the lower jaw that articlulates with the skull) being in comparison to H. latidens relatively low and elongate.
+The Pliocene-Early Pleistocene North American H. ischyrus differs from the Eurasian H. latidens in having better developed upper and lower third premolars bearing three cuspids/cusps, with their mandibular rami (the upper posterior part of the lower jaw that articulates with the skull) being in comparison to H. latidens relatively low and elongate.

 Compared to living pantherine big cats such as tigers and lions, Homotherium has a more elongate and narrower skull with a more elevated snout region, with the top of the skull (dorsal region) having a more straight outline with a high sagittal crest.
 Homotherium had shorter upper canine teeth than members of the machairodont tribe Smilodontini such as Smilodon or Megantereon, but these were still longer than those of extant cats.
 Its large upper canine saber teeth are broad, distinctly flattened and coarsely serrated.
 The large upper canines of Homotherium were likely hidden by the lips and gum tissues of the upper and lower jaws when the mouth was closed, similar to extant cats and unlike the larger upper canines of Smilodon.
 This hypothesis is further supported by comparable space between the canines and mandible at full closure of the jaws to modern cats; while Smilodon has significantly more space in this respect, likely for soft tissue to fit between the canine and mandible.
 The incisors are enlarged relative to those of modern big cats, and arranged in an arc at the front of the jaws, similar to hyenas and canines.
 The joining region between the two halves of the lower jaw (mandibular symphysis) is angular and high, with the coronoid process of the mandible being relatively short.